markjamesm/markjamesm.github.io/_posts/2021-02-09-iracing-telemetry-fsharp.md

 ```
 The first thing I do is make use of a higher order function, Seq.filter in order to only include lap two for plotting.
 Thanks to type providers, we can reference columns (e.g. row.Lap) directly while developing!
 I find this super handy as I no longer need to reference the file itself to figure out which columns are which.

-Next, we construct a pipeline using the forward piping operator (\|\>\) to map the lap distance and speed vartiables as X and Y values on a line chart, and then define how the chart should be styled.
+Next, we construct a pipeline using the forward piping operator (\|\>\) to map the lap distance and speed variables as X and Y values on a line chart, and then define how the chart should be styled.
 I really like the forward piping operator, and I find that it produces some really clean and concise code.

 ## Other Exploratory Data